Real-Life General Ledger Examples (With Entries)

 The general ledger records all the financial transactions of a business.
 When revenue appears in one account but cash collected shows a different amount, the discrepancy typically suggests incorrect transaction posting rather than an actual financial problem.

-Transaction posting methods vary by business classification.
+Transaction posting methods vary by business classification and are often maintained using a standardized general ledger template.
 Service businesses follow one posting logic, while retail businesses require a separate approach.
 Understanding the correct posting method for your business type ensures accurate financial records and prevents reconciliation issues.

 In this article, we’ll go over detailed general ledger examples for service and retail businesses.
 The examples demonstrate how transactions post to various accounts and how different business models need distinct recording methods.